NuGet/NuGetDocs/NuGet.Docs/Contribute/Governance.md

 Contributors are community members who submit patches to the project.
 These patches may be a one-time occurrence or occur over time.
 Expectations are that contributors will submit patches that are small at first and will only grow larger once the contributor, committers, and the project lead has built confidence in the quality of their patches.
 Contributors are recognized in the associated product release notes document.

-NOTE: before a contributor’s first patch is put into the repository they must sign a [Contributor License Agreement](http://en.wikipedia.org/wiki/Contributor_License_Agreement) or an assignment agreement to the Outercurve Foundation.
+NOTE: before a contributor’s first patch is put into the repository they must sign a [Contributor License Agreement](http://en.wikipedia.org/wiki/Contributor_License_Agreement) or an assignment agreement to the .NET Foundation.
 The patch can be submitted and discussed but it can’t actually be committed to the repository without the appropriate paperwork in place.
 To obtain a contributor license agreement, please send a request in email to [contributions@nuget.org](mailto:contributions@nuget.org).

 _How to become one:_ Submit a pull request to NuGet client ([http://nuget.codeplex.com/](http://nuget.codeplex.com/)), NuGet Gallery ([https://github.com/nuget/nugetgallery](https://github.com/nuget/nugetgallery)), or NuGet Docs ([https://github.com/nuget/nugetdocs](https://github.com/nuget/nugetdocs)).
 The detailed process for submitting a pull request varies based on the repository to which you are committing.
 Contribution instructions for NuGet client and gallery are found at [../Contribute/Contributing-to-nuget](../Contribute/Contributing-to-nuget); instructions for NuGet Docs are found at [../Contribute/Contributing-to-NuGet-Documentation](../Contribute/Contributing-to-NuGet-Documentation).